b1nhack/rust-shellcode/README.md

 shellcode execute locally.
 this is same with [create_thread](#create_thread), but without crate `windows-sys`
 using crate `libloading` get functions from dlls.

+## early_bird

+shellcode execute remotely.
+create and inject `svchost.exe` by default.
+1. create a process using `CreateProcessA`
+2. alloc remote memory using `VirtualAllocEx`
+3. copy shellcode to allocated memory using `WriteProcessMemory`
+4. change memory permission to executable using `VirtualProtectEx`
+5. execute process using `QueueUserAPC`
+6. resume process's thread using `ResumeThread`
+7. close opened handle using `CloseHandle`

 ## etwp_create_etw_thread